 Can You Get Links From Reputable Universities & Colleges?

 A lot of the targets of these campaigns tend to be smaller institutions.
 Think community colleges, international or faith-specific universities, etc.

-But can you get yourself extremely high authority backlinks from reputable universities in 2019?
+But can you get yourself extremely high authority backlinks from reputable universities?

 When researching we noticed that most reputable universities had changed their approach to external scholarships on their website.

 Cornell University, and many, many others, now link to searchable portals and advise students to look out for scams.

 But after just going a few pages of search results, we struck gold.